 What is a MOBA?
 As gamers, we happen to be pretty familiar with them, even if we’ve never actually played one.
 MOBA stands for ‘Multiplayer Online Battle Arena’.
 MOBAs make up a large chunk of the gaming population, originally spawning from real-time strategy games.
 Blizzard played a large role in the story of MOBA games and their popularity.

-Released in 2014, Smite is still going strong into 2019.
-Developed by Hi-Rez Studios, Smite allows the player to take on the role of a god or goddess in third-person perspective, then subsequently engaging in combat with other players.
-I was taken aback when I learned the stakes people played this game at: it currently has a million-dollar esports pool.
+Released in 2014, Smite is still going strong into 2021.
+Developed by Hi-Rez Studios, Smite allows the player to take on the role of a god or goddess in a third-person perspective, then subsequently engaging in combat with other players.
+I was taken aback when I learned the stakes people played this game at it currently has a million-dollar esports pool.
 Maybe there’s something to it.

 The big draw for this MOBA is Conquest mode, where 2 teams of 5 players go at it in the arena.
 Players are allowed resources to buy weapons and other upgrades before the round starts, (reminding me of Counter-Strike), and both teams begin the round at their teams’ ‘fountain’, or home base.
 The goal is to kill the other teams ‘Phoenix’ and ‘Titan’.